 Also important to me are the ham-radio oriented websites which I maintain - these are:

 I'm a member of my local Amateur Radio Club, the Isarwinkel club DK0IW (IW = Isar Winkel) in the German DOK C07.
 The Club is fortunate enough to have a Club Station out in the country - so QRM is normally at a minimum - a few kilometers east of Bad Tölz, and on top of a small hill surrounded by rich meadows, moorland and mixed woods.
 The Alps are just a couple of kilometers away to the south.

 - and the Club often achieves good results in the CQ World Wide 160-Meter Contest.
 The antenna can also be made to tune onto other bands (apart from 80-meters), and I myself (under my previous callsign DK1ROB) have made contact with VP6DX (Ducie Island, Pitcairn, S.Pacific) on 20m and 40m using it.

-We also have a Titanex 11-element wire log periodic on a small mast, not really very high, but it works OK.
+We also have a Titanex 11-element wire log periodic on a small mast, only 10 meters high, but it works quite well.